anandumurli/ChatGPTRagApp/Readme.md

-# ChatGPT app with RAG using StreamLit
+# ChatGPT app using StreamLit

 In this project we are trying to implemet a RAG chatbot using ChatGPT API.
 We are implementing the chatbot using streamlit, which porvides a user friendly GUI to the bot.

+## Use case - We are trying to build a chatbot that can book appointment

+We are trying for the bot to be able to store the information of a customer as an SQL entry into the db and "Make an appointment virtually from anywhere".

 ## How to run the project
 1) Clone the repo.